NVIDIA-RTX/NVIGI-Plugins/docs/ProgrammingGuideEmbed.md

 > **IMPORTANT**: This guide might contain pseudo code, for the up to date implementation and source code which can be copy pasted please see the [rag sample](../source/samples/nvigi.rag/rag.cpp)

-## Version 1.1.0 General Access

 ## 1.0 INITIALIZE AND SHUTDOWN

-Please read the `docs/ProgrammingGuide.md` located in the NVIGI Core package to learn more about initializing and shutting down NVIGI SDK. :only:`binary_pack:[Which may be found here in combined binary packs](../../../nvigi_core/docs/ProgrammingGuide.md)`
+Please read the `docs/ProgrammingGuide.md`  :only:`binary_pack:([Which may be found here in combined binary packs](../../../nvigi_core/docs/ProgrammingGuide.md))` located in the NVIGI Core package to learn more about initializing and shutting down NVIGI SDK.

 ## 2.0 OBTAIN EMBED INTERFACE(S)